 This place is a gem in the working hostel world, largely due to its locality but also its vast contacts with the farms in the region.
 It is a quieter spot where they are, being far north of Victoria and on the border of New South Wales.
 However, with the Murray River just five minutes away, it provides the perfect post-farm spot to soak in the river and watch the sunset.

 No website is available but give these guys a bell on the following and they’ll be able to help you out.

 Address: 78-80 Seventh Street, Mildura, Victoria

 Tel: +61 (3) 5023-0671

-These folk are experts when it comes to organising work for backpackers.
-If staying long-term, Echuca offer your seventh night in the week, free, which is rare to find.
+These folk are experts when it comes to organizing work for backpackers.
+If staying long-term, Echuca offers your seventh night in the week, free, which is rare to find.
 The only downfall, is they don’t provide transport to the farms.
-However, they do have contacts that can organise you cheap car rental, which can also work as a bonus as it allows you to adventure off into this stunning region.
+However, they do have contacts that can organize you cheap car rental, which can also work as a bonus as it allows you to adventure off into this stunning region.
 Located in a similar to the hostel above, right on the Murray River, and in the centre of the town so plenty of things to do.

 A hostel with raving reviews on every website or blog you can find, they are known as a home away from home.
 You can guarantee you will leave this historic little town having made a family, as the locals love spending time with any travellers passing through.
 Please note though that the hostel is only open for backpackers and seasonal work from October until April.